RezaeiAlireza/Retrieval-Augmented-QA/README.md

 - FPDF: For creating PDF files with structured text output.
 - langchain: For integrating with Hugging Face's language model and vectorization tasks.
 - HuggingFaceTransformers: For utilizing pre-trained language models from Hugging Face's model hub.
+- NOTE that you need to get an Access Tokens from [Huggingface](https://huggingface.co/) and save it in the root folder of your notebook in ".env" file.

 ## Future Improvements: